vistle/vistle/coding-style.md

 * avoid trailing spaces
 * files have to end with a new-line
 * only ASCII characters (no latin1 or unicode - their behaviour depends on character sets)
-* opening and closing braces on their own line
-* indent by 3 spaces
+* indent by 4 spaces
 * follow commas with a space, e.g.:

         printf("format: %s", parameter);